yujunz/gitlab.com-runbooks/howto/tweeting-guidelines.md

 > We'll be deploying GitLab <version> shortly.
 No downtime is expected but you may see intermittent errors during this time.

 > We'll be deploying GitLab <version> at <time> UTC.
 We will be offline for <time> minutes.
-Sorry for the inconvenience.
+Thanks for your patience.

 > GitLab.com is now running <version>